ICodeForCoffee/DataMatrix/README.md

 # DataMatrix
-A console application to make you feel productive by displaying and endless stream of data.
+A console application to make you feel productive by displaying an endless stream of data.